danielc92/django-sandbox/README.md

 - Redis as backend cache for queries
 - Redis as session backend cache
 - Authentication using inbuilt models (login, logout, login_required)
+- Using Class Based views for Listing, Updating, Creating objects

 # Setup
 **How to obtain this repository:**